 Recommended by: Kathi from Watch Me See

 Few places are as romantic and beautiful as Scotland’s Castle Trail in Aberdeenshire.
 From pink turrets to impressive fortresses, the castles on the trail are among the most famous in Scotland.
-The trail connects 19 fairytale castles, ruins and stately homes, and is steeped in Scottish history.
-Stories of kings and queens, alliances and vendettas – as well as more than one romantic tale – are waiting.
+The trail connects 19 fairytale castles, ruins and stately homes, all steeped in Scottish history.
+Tales of kings and queens, alliances and vendettas – as well as more than one love story – are waiting.

-The absolute highlight for couples is a trip to Dunnottar Castle in Stonehaven, a stunning ruined castle that sits atop a dramatic cliff.
-Many even chose to renew their vows here, but watching the castle light up in the golden light of sunset is just as romantic!
+The absolute highlight for couples is a trip to Dunnottar Castle in Stonehaven, a stunning ruined castle atop a dramatic cliff.
+Many even chose to renew their vows here!

 Glasgow